This post is part of an occasional series about ethnography and folklore in Dickens’s A Christmas Carol. Find the whole series here!

 Still, while he recommends a little gruel, he makes it clear that he thinks some other common folk beliefs about gruel are nonsense:

 Graham is taking aim at other folk beliefs which called for much more gruel.
-These were well known enough to be lampooned in the 1833 lithograph “A Cure for a Cold,” which you can see at right.
+These were well known enough to be lampooned in the 1833 lithograph “A Cure for a Cold,” which you can see above.

 It’s easy to see why one might believe gruel–whether a little or a lot–cured a cold.
 The warm gruel is soothing to the throat, and eating gruel has the effect of placing your face above a steaming bowl, which can clear your sinuses as well.
 With a mild and short-lived cold, anything that mitigates the symptoms will seem to be a cure, since the cold disappears in a short time anyway.
 Sadly, though, gruel has no known effect on viral infections, so doctors today wouldn’t consider it a cure.